EventStore/samples/CQRS_Flow/.NET/README.md

 - Added hosted service [SubscribeToAllBackgroundWorker](./Core/Core.EventStoreDB/Subscriptions/SubscribeToAllBackgroundWorker.cs) to handle subscribing to all.
 It handles checkpointing and simple retries if the connection was dropped.
 - Added [ISubscriptionCheckpointRepository](./Core/Core.EventStoreDB/Subscriptions/ISubscriptionCheckpointRepository.cs) for handling Subscription checkpointing.
 - Added checkpointing to EventStoreDB stream with [EventStoreDBSubscriptionCheckpointRepository](./Core/Core.EventStoreDB/Subscriptions/EventStoreDBSubscriptionCheckpointRepository.cs) and dummy in-memory checkpointer [InMemorySubscriptionCheckpointRepository](./Core/Core.EventStoreDB/Subscriptions/InMemorySubscriptionCheckpointRepository.cs),
 - Added [ElasticSearchProjection](./Core/Core.ElasticSearch/Projections/ElasticSearchProjection.cs) as a sample how to project with [`left-fold`](https://en.wikipedia.org/wiki/Fold_(higher-order_function)) into external storage.
-Another (e.g. ElasticSearch, EntityFramework) can be implemented the same way.
+Another (e.g. MongoDB, EntityFramework) can be implemented the same way.

 ## Tests
 - Added sample of unit testing in [`Carts.Tests`](./Carts/Carts.Tests):